Ed King, General Manager

 Jim Northrop, Grocery Dept. Manager

-Jimmy has been at the Co-op from day one.
-Jimmy has the grocery business in his blood and grew up working at his family’s Northrop’s Market in Lisbon.
-He also spent time at Riverview Market in Woodsville before coming to the coop.
-He spent 20 years as a firefighter/Emt.
-He enjoys working with the other employees at the Co-op and appreciates the wealth and knowledge they offer.
-He also likes that the Co-op is member owned, so the customers have a say in what the store carries and how it’s run.
+Jimmy has been at the co-op from day one.
+Jimmy has the grocery business in his blood and grew up working at his family’s store — Northrop’s Market in Lisbon.
+He also spent time at Riverview Market in Woodsville before coming to the co-op.
+He spent 20 years as a Firefighter/EMT.
+He enjoys working with the other employees at the co-op and appreciates the wealth of knowledge they offer.
+He also likes that the co-op is member owned, so the customers have a say in what the store carries and how it’s run.
 “We try really hard to make sure they’re happy.”
 He says.
 Jimmy and his wife live in Lisbon and have two grown children.
-When he is not hard at work at the Co-op, jimmy can be found hunting or fishing.
+When he is not hard at work at the co-op, jimmy can be found hunting or fishing.

 José Bonilla, Deli & Prepared Foods Dept. Manager

 José has three decades of food service experience going back into his high school years where he worked his way up to managing a location for a major fast-food chain.
 He’s been a sous chef for a number of local restaurants where he learned even more about the industry.
 José loves the level of community involvement here at the Co-op, he’s been with us for about a year now and enjoyed getting to know the members and customers.
 When he’s not in “deli manager mode,” José enjoys working with pottery.
 He has his own pottery business (Nitty Gritty Pottery) which he operates out Bethlehem’s 42 Maple studio (a shared studio space inside a converted church).
 José’s pieces have traveled the world — he has pottery in Japan, China and Ireland.

 Catherine Cushing, Specialty Cheese Dept. Manager